A.P. Hays Collection featuring Will James | April 11th, 2026

 First arriving in Arizona as a child by way of Pittsburgh, Pennsylvania, A.P.
 Hays immediately fell in love with the American West.
 By his teen years in the 1940s, he was already collecting Western art and objects.
 In 1976, after a successful career in public relations, Hays moved to Scottsdale, Arizona, where he started Arizona West Galleries.
 The collector and art dealer, known by many as Abe, became a fixture at shows, auctions and events around the West, and quickly developed a reputation for a great eye when it came to Old West artifacts and paintings.
 When Western Spirit: Scottsdale’s Museum of the West opened its doors in 2015, visitors were greeted by the Abe Hays Family Spirit of the West Collection, the museum’s first permanent exhibition, which consists of 1,400 objects that includes historic Western saddles, rifles and revolvers, badges, gauntlets and horse gear.

-Many works in The A.P.
-Hays Collection have been recently exhibited:
+Many of the will james works in The A.P.
+Hays Collection have been exhibited: Autry Museum Exhibit October 3, 97-Jan 4, 98